Connecticut wrong-way driver sentenced for fatal accident

 Authorities reportedly tested the driver's blood alcohol level which revealed he was operating at almost three times over the legal limit.
 He was arrested and charged with vehicular manslaughter and driving under the influence.
 He has since pleaded guilty and was sentenced to spend the next 10 years in prison.

 A fatal accident can wreak havoc on surviving family members, especially when the fatality was caused by an intoxicated driver.
 The family of the deceased has received some justice with the knowledge of the negligent driver forced to spend a considerable amount of time in prison.
 However, with the perpetrator behind bars, the family may wonder if they're able to receive civil remedies in Connecticut.
-Any family may wish to pursue a wrongful death claim against a drunk driver to recoup damages suffered.
+Any family may wish to pursue a wrongful death claim against a drunk driver to recoup damages suffered and a personal injury lawyer may be of assistance with those efforts.